Apposition

 Apposition is a grammatical construction in which two elements, normally noun phrases, are placed side by side so one element identifies the other in a different way.
-The two elements are said to be in apposition, and one of the elements is called the appositive, but its identification requires consideration of how the elements are used in a sentence.
+The two elements are said to be "in apposition", and the element identifying the other is called the appositive.
+The identification of an appositive requires consideration of how the elements are used in a sentence.

 For example, in these sentences, the phrases Alice Smith and my sister are in apposition, with the appositive identified with italics: